-- 1. The contract year for 162 work day instructional faculty shall be completed within thirty-eight (38) consecutive weeks starting with the first work day of the fall semester. - 2.
-The contract year for 162 work day Student and Information Services faculty shall be completed within thirty-eight (38) consecutive weeks starting with the first work day of the fall semester.
-Assignment may be made up to three (3) weeks prior to or three (3) weeks following the start of the fall semester.
-Advance notice of the assigned starting date shall be given prior to the start of the winter semester in the preceding year.
-The faculty member may request compensatory time to be taken during the year as an alternative to thirty-eight (38) consecutive weeks.
-Denial of such request is not grievable. - 3.
+- 1. The contract year for 160 work day Instructional Faculty, e-Learning and Instructional Support Coordinators, and Librarians shall be completed within thirty-eight (38) consecutive weeks starting with the first work day of the fall semester. - 2.
+The contract year for 160 work day Professional Counselors and Disability Services Coordinators, shall be scheduled by the College over fifty-two (52) consecutive weeks starting with the first work day of the fall semester.
+Advance notice of the schedule shall be provided by the supervisor prior to the end of the winter semester in the preceding year.
+Faculty may make requests regarding days that they wish not to be scheduled to their supervisor for consideration.
+The Wednesday prior to Thanksgiving, spring break, and holidays per Policy 12.11 shall not be scheduled without mutual consent. - 3.
 Exceptions may be made by mutual agreement between MCCCFA and the College. - 4.
-When the proration of a faculty member's salary is required, the proration will be based on the number of days worked during the regular contract year, divided by the total number of regularly scheduled days worked by faculty during that year (i.e., 162 days).
+When the proration of a faculty member's salary is required, the proration will be based on the number of days worked during the regular contract year, divided by the total number of regularly scheduled days worked by faculty during that year (i.e., 160 days).
 Therefore, this calculation shall not include holidays or scheduled breaks during the regular academic year.